medhavi27/ASO-Web-App/documents/design-journey.md

 include header.php

-background image (Contact centered)
+background image (Contact centered wrapped in h1)

 Executive Board 2019 (wrapped in h2)

-Positions and names of each e-board member along with email and linkedin
+Positions and names of each e-board member along with email

+include footer.php
 ```

+### events.php
 ```
 Pseudocode for events.php